PointSource/angularjs-styleguide-public/README.md

 (function () {
 angular
 .module('app')
-.factory('storage', storage);
+.service('storage', storage);

 function storage () { }
 })();
 ```

 - Note: For brevity only, the rest of the examples in this guide may omit the IIFE syntax.

 **[Back to top](#table-of-contents)**

 ## Modules

 - **Definitions (aka Setters)**: Declare modules without a variable using the setter syntax.

 *Why?*: With 1 component per file, there is rarely a need to introduce a variable for the module.